Widgets allow you to create encapsulated micro frontends for your sites and applications.

 When you instantiate the widget on a page, you will see that now all variables being used (whether account, site, or widget) will be listed as "disabled" with their default value.
 If you want to overwrite the value of a particular variable for that instance of the widget on that page, you must select the checkbox to the left of the variable and change the value it takes.

 Adding the widget on a page will list all the variables that that widget is using, so if you don't see any of the variables that are defined in the widget, chances are that the variable in the widget code is not being used.

 This is an experimental feature and it may be subject to changes.

 To change the way each widget loads, go to the edit view of the page containing the widget, select the widget and check or uncheck the "Sync loading" option.

-። :warning Attention Keep in mind that using very heavy widgets synchronously can cause your page's performance to be diminished, so you should carefully decide which widgets will load synchronously and which ones will load asynchronously. ።:
+Keep in mind that using very heavy widgets synchronously can be the cause of bad performance in your pages, you should carefully decide which widgets will load synchronously and which ones will load asynchronously.